 Body Camera Program

-It is no secret that the profession of law enforcement has rapidly evolved over the past 24 months, with that the Big Lake Police Department embraces this change.
+It is no secret that the profession of law enforcement is rapidly evolving; with that the Big Lake Police Department embraces this change.
 In July of 2015, our department purchased 3 body camera units to employ on a voluntary basis among our patrol officers.
 The pilot program was designed to explore how body cameras would fit into our department, and how receptive officers and the public would be to the data collected.
 At the end of the 6 month pilot project, the vote was in and it was unanimous.
 All involved in the pilot project found them to be a useful and valuable tool.
 The results of this evaluation period were presented to the Big Lake City Council, who unanimously endorsed an expanded program within the department.

 Axon Body 2 System